elhub/devxp-windows/README.md

 password.
 You must manually create a non-root user via `$ sudo adduser [USERNAME] sudo` with a non-blank password.
 Use this user going forward.
 For more info on WSL please refer to the [documentation](https://docs.microsoft.com/en-us/windows/wsl/about).
 2. If you have licensed software, contact your manager to be registered for a license.

+### Known Issues

+* Boxstarter's autologin doesn't work properly with multiple user accounts (see https://github.com/chocolatey/boxstarter/issues/318).
+As a  result, the user currently needs to login manually as local admin with password when the PC is restarted during the install process.

+### Todos

+* Some packages should perhaps not be upgraded through Chocolatey; e.g., IntelliJ has some issues, etc. Anything that will auto-update can possible